GoogleChrome/developer.chrome.com/site/en/blog/videong/index.md

 While we won't get into the details of Mojo in this article, as the abstraction layer between processes, it's a cornerstone of Chromium's extensible media pipeline.
-It's important to be aware of this layout as we walk through the playback pipeline since it informs the complex orchestration of cross-process components interacting to receive, demux, decode, and finally display media.
+It's important to be aware of this as we walk through the playback pipeline since it informs the complex orchestration of cross-process components interacting to receive, demux, decode, and finally display media.